SpikeAlerts/Website/pages/FAQs.md

 <br><br>

 Our current SMS service is <a href="https://www.twilio.com/en-us/legal/privacy#data-about-our-customers-end-users" target="_blank">Twilio</a> which keeps a log of messages and phone numbers.
-We plan to delete these on a rolling basis.
+We delete these on a weekly basis.

 <hr>